23 Burndown Charts

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-Having a timeline is great because it allows us to set out a plan for production that should result in a completed functional product by the end of the first milestone.
-It allows us to designate which developer is going to work on which element of the project, and when.
+Having a timeline is great because it allows us to set out a production plan that should result in a completed functional product by the end of the first milestone.
+It allows us to designate which developer will work on which element of the project, and when.

 However, you probably already know that even the best-laid plans go awry.
 Things will pop up that will cause us to fall behind, or to require a partial or complete redrafting of the plan.
 That’s life.
 In those situations, it’s good to keep a level head and to do our best to take the changes in stride.

-Of course, it’s also important to monitor the work that we’re doing so that we can stay on track.
+Of course, it’s also important to monitor the work to stay on track.
 One way that we do this is using a Burndown Chart.

 What Is A Burndown Chart?

-While there are variations on a burndown chart, typically the x-axis represents the number of working days that are available in an iteration (or some other block of time, such as a week).
+While there are variations on a burndown chart, typically the x-axis represents the number of working days available in an iteration (or some other block of time, such as a week).

 The y-axis represents the amount of work that needs to be completed during the iteration.
 This should range from 0 to the maximum amount of work that can be done by a team given the maximum number of working days represented on the x-axis.
 For a team of 5 with a velocity of 70% and an iteration period of 20 days, the y-axis would have a maximum value of 70 productive working days.

-It’s important to note, however, that some burndown charts will use hours or some other time unit.
+It’s important to note that some burndown charts will use hours or some other time unit.
 While the unit may differ, the point of the chart and how it is read remains the same.

 Using A Burndown Chart